murar8/biblion-api/README.md

 ### Deployment to production

-When a new git tag is pushed (e.g. `v1.2.3`):
+When a the code is pushed to the `main` branch the following actions will be taken:

+- All checks will run again to make sure the merge didn't break any code.
 - Changes to the infrastructure will be deployed using Terraform.

-- An image with the corresponding version tags (e.g. `v1` and `1.2.3`) will be deployed to the Artifact Registry.
+- An image with the corresponding version tags will be deployed to the Artifact Registry.
 - The Cloud Run instance will be updated with the new image.

-Please make sure to honor the SemVer specification when performing a version bump (refer to [https://semver.org/]()).

 #### First deployment note